 Some other things to mention: The busy light automatically turns on if you are in a call.
 That's highly practical in shared offices but not in the home office or in your free time.
-You don't want to look like a red-glowing traffic light when going through the city centre.
+You don't want to look like a red-glowing traffic light when going through the city center.

 The Active Noise Cancelling (ANC) mode is okay but there are a lot better alternatives on the market.
 If this is an important point for you, you better choose another solution.

 The wearing comfort is great!
 Most headphones or headsets lead to hurting ears at long wearing durations but not these ones!
-For spectacle wearers it's comfortable, too.
+For spectacle wearers, it's comfortable, too.

 The control directly on the headset is okay.
-There are a lot of buttons and sliders like a big one on the earcup (1.), a play / pause (3.), a loud (4.) and quiet (2.) button, an on / off / bluetooth connect slider (5.), a mode changing button (6.) and one on the microphone to mute / unmute (7., not in the picture).
+There are a lot of buttons and sliders like a big one on the earcup (1.), a play / pause (3.), a loud (4.) and quiet (2.) button, an on / off / Bluetooth connect slider (5.), a mode changing button (6.) and one on the microphone to mute / unmute (7., not in the picture).
 Especially if you are new to the headset it feels like it has too many buttons and it is not intuitive.

 Reasons For The Jabra Evolve2 85 & Competitive Products

-First things first: I tested some bluetooth headsets before like the Jabra Evolve 75* and I really must say: If you switch from a wired to a bluetooth solution, you don't want to go back, so be careful!
+First things first: I tested some Bluetooth headsets before like the Jabra Evolve 75* and I really must say: If you switch from a wired to a Bluetooth solution, you don't want to go back, so be careful!

 Personally, I am using my computer every day and I am hanging long times in Teams or Skype meetings or I call people over my smartphone.
-A bluetooth connection to 2 devices simultaneously is totally necessary for me which excludes a lot of headphones like the Sony WH-1000XM3*.
-Therefore, solutions like external large membrane microphones or wired headset are out of the question for me.
+A Bluetooth connection to 2 devices simultaneously is totally necessary for me which excludes a lot of headphones like the Sony WH-1000XM3*.
+Therefore, solutions like external large membrane microphones or wired headsets are out of the question for me.
 I also love to hear music so the ability to remove or hide the microphone to use the headset as headphones without looking dumb has appealed to me very much.
-It is hard so find such competitive products but the only headsets with a removable / hideable microphone I could find are the Corsair Virtuoso RGB Wireless* and the EPOS ADAPT 560.
+It is hard to find such competitive products but the only headsets with a removable / hideable microphone I could find are the Corsair Virtuoso RGB Wireless* and the EPOS ADAPT 560.
 I haven't tested them so I can't give you more information about them, sorry!
-It is important to say that most Jabra products are in the high price segments in comparison to its competitors (perhaps in consequence of the main B2B focus!?) but in return you get great quality products.
+It is important to say that most Jabra products are in the high price segments in comparison to its competitors (perhaps in consequence of the main B2B focus!?) but in return, you get great quality products.

 Here is a quick, summarized list of the main pros, neutrals and cons: